Compare two cars

 Verdict

-Škoda appears just a bit more reliable, although the difference is truly marginal.
+Škoda is apparently more reliable, not too much, but just enough.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Czech car beats the other contender by far, making it the best choice without even considering other things.
-From there things take a different direction, with Volvo offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with Volvo being considerably quicker, thus putting more smile on driver's face.
 To make things even better, it consumps less fuel!
 I believe that, when we take all into account, we have only one winner here - the Škoda.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
 Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among thousands of similar, yet so different vehicles.